-Black 4 Wire, 2 phase full wave rectifier and 12V DC voltage regulator.
+Black or Grey 4 Wire, 2 phase full wave rectifier and 12V DC voltage regulator.
 Suitable for most motorbikes, scooters and quads and even complete classic bike conversions.

 Works with kick or electric start engines.
 If you’ve only got a kick start you can even throw out your battery and run your electrics solely from this combined unit.